 When analyzing the impacts of future residential development, student generation factors are used to estimate the number of students that a district can expect from a planned development.
 The data is used to determine if and when new school facilities will be needed and to make critical facility decisions, such as potential boundary adjustments or the addition of new classrooms to existing sites.
 Additionally, the number of years a new development will take to be completed is calculated with the projected number of students from various housing types, including detached units, attached units, and apartments, to determine how many students from each grade level will be generated over the build-out of the new community.
-Student generation rates per household are 0.184 for all students district-wide, but many new residential developments have yet to commence construction, which has impacted school enrollments.
+Student generation rates per household are 0.184 for all students district-wide, but many new residential developments.